programTristan/GroceryStore_Sales_Analysis/README.md

 ![Data model](images/Data_model.png)

 ### Visualizations
 The final product is a 3 pages dashboard.
-The first is a snapshot of sales performance while other two focus on customers and sale metrics
+The first is a comapnay snapshot, the second is customer analysis and lastly an overview of sales performance.

 You can see the final dashboard clicking **[HERE](https://app.powerbi.com/reportEmbed?reportId=3d5b1bec-08ca-4d82-84b4-a3044bd442d2&autoAuth=true&ctid=2a144b72-f239-42d4-8c0e-6f0f17c48e33&config=eyJjbHVzdGVyVXJsIjoiaHR0cHM6Ly93YWJpLXVzLWVhc3QyLWMtcHJpbWFyeS1yZWRpcmVjdC5hbmFseXNpcy53aW5kb3dzLm5ldC8ifQ%3D%3D)** or in the image below